tamannada26/Credit-Card-Fraud-Detection/README.md

 The dataset used for this project is the Credit Card Fraud Detection dataset, available on Kaggle.
 It includes anonymized transaction data with 492 fraudulent transactions out of 284,807 total transactions.
 Key characteristics:

 - **Class Imbalance:** Fraudulent transactions make up only 0.172% of the total.
-- **Features:** The dataset includes 28 anonymized transaction features, a "Time" column, and the transaction amount.
+- **Features:** The dataset includes 28 anonymized transaction features, a "Time" column,id column,transaction amount and class.
 # **Data Preprocessing**
 A series of data cleaning and preprocessing steps were applied to ensure the model performs accurately: